SukkoPera/OpenAmigaDriveSwitcher/README.md

 # OpenAmigaDriveSwitcher
-OpenAmigaDriveSwitcher is an Open Hardware adapter that can make the first external drive (*DF1:*) on an Amiga 500/500+ appear in place of the internal drive (*DF0:*).
+OpenAmigaDriveSwitcher is an Open Hardware adapter that can make the first external floppy disk drive (*DF1:*) on an Amiga 500/500+ appear in place of the internal drive (*DF0:*).
 It also works on an Amiga 2000, however *DF1:* is still an internal drive on this computer.

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenAmigaDriveSwitcher/master/doc/render-top.png)